The Bill Putnam Mic Collection

 The C-37A was released in 1955 and uses a 6AU6 tube.
 It's known for a darker sound which can be good for taming sibilance and harsh high-end.
 The mic has been used by countless artists, including Frank Sinatra.
 It's also often a good choice for snare or tom miking.

 The mic has a 4-position high-pass filter which is mapped to the plug-in's Filter knob.
-The M (Music) position is essentially flat and the M1 (Music 1), V1 (Voice 1) and V2 (Voice 2) settings providing progressively more bass attenuation.
+The M (Music) position is essentially flat, while the the M1 (Music 1), V1 (Voice 1), and V2 (Voice 2) settings provide progressively more bass attenuation.